-Late twentieth century may be no more profound than its predecessors, but it is at least as redolent of intriguing one liners bundled into unexpected places.
+Late twentieth century english pop culture may be no more profound than its predecessors, but it is at least as redolent of intriguing one liners bundled into unexpected places.
 Take for instance the original Doctor Who, which had its share of "multi-Doctor" episodes, with the "Five Doctors" demonstrating that having that many leads can be forced to work, but it works badly.
 I won't wander off into how paradoxically bad the story is for how clever the gimmick is to somehow shove all the bits together.
 Instead, I'll wander off on a one liner that was more in character for the alien delivering it than the rest, and also rather thought provoking in spite of its surroundings.
 The screengrab illustrating this thoughtpiece is from right around when the "Cyber-Leader" declares "Promises to aliens have no validity."
 On one hand this line is banal.
 On the other, it is a chilling summation of the fundamental attitude of most of the people who have managed to acquire a great deal of money and access to the personal information of millions if not hundreds of millions of people.
 It is also stylistically perfect in its own awful way.
 We only wish that evil was marked by the ludicrous rants of Bond villains and the careful bowdlerizations represented in silent films and children's cartoons by the moustached and oddly enough, british RP-speaking bad guy, "Curses!"

 "Others" are aliens, and promises to them, commitments to them don't count.
 The Cybermen, like most cartoon villains, apply this principle on the basis that they have greater force at their disposal and less vulnerability to attack than others.
 Well, that is the assumption that such villains make in the context of such stories.
 Such people certainly exist in real life, but it is probably more common to encounter wrongdoing by people who deem the others they deal with as simply too stupid to take seriously.
 The presumed stupid don't deserve to be taken seriously, and what could they do to their presumed cleverer betters, who will have thought up all their possible modes of retaliation and blocked them?
 Pick a current tech millionaire and you'll have an example of one of these.
 It isn't necessary to be perceived or perceive yourself as a villain to get caught up in this attitude.
 Take those driven by the fire of "right makes might" described by philosopher Minnie Bruce Pratt, whose certainty of their righteousness makes them able to dismiss any rights of or responsibilities to those who don't share their views.
 All together, I think the key feature these mindsets have in common is the application of a sort of "dehumanizing" filter.
 And such filters are particularly rampant in what is still misnamed the "technology industry," including versions of the bare three that I have outlined here.
 It is hardly news that this is the case.
 Nor is it news that speaking of others in dehumanizing ways makes it all too easy to rationalize treating them horribly, including supposedly acceptable references like "human resources."